hwilli72/GEOG-510/Lab2/README.md

 ![alt text](https://media.licdn.com/dms/image/C4E22AQHZBr9kmra6Eg/feedshare-shrink_2048_1536/0/1663192591324?e=2147483647&v=beta&t=BjPmW1LIRvjAktDTmGPfH5Z3RvaGioV5TgN0wrrrn8k "Discovery Day 2022")

 3. #### Code blocks
     Code blocks are used to display code in a document.
 To do so, just surround the code with three backticks.
 For example, the following code block contains Python code.
     '''python
     def hello_world():
         print("Hello World!")
     '''

 4. #### Inline code
     Inline code is used to highlight code within a sentence.
 To do so, just surround the 'code' with a single backtick.
+'I can write this entire sentence in inline code.'

 5. #### YouTube videos
     Markdown also allows you to embed YouTube videos in your documents.
 The following are links to good music for studying.

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/CLeZyIID9Bo/0.jpg)](http://www.youtube.com/watch?v=CLeZyIID9Bo)